The Greater Houston Partnership Is a Community Voice & Anchor for Small Businesses During Pandemic

 At the core of these efforts is the Greater Houston Partnership (GHP), a business-advocacy pioneer for more than 1,100 member companies.
 While continuing with its regular policy and outreach efforts, it is simultaneously helping the region through unprecedented days.

-“The Partnership has been able to utilize the position that it has had for many years speaking for the business community and leverage the relationships and partnerships we’ve developed on various issues … to really be a voice during this pandemic and [economic] downturn,” says Chase Kronzer, the Partnership’s Director of Public Policy.
+“The Partnership has been able to utilize the position that it has had for many years speaking for the business community and leverage the relationships and partnerships we’ve developed on various issues … to really be a voice during this pandemic and [economic] downturn,” says Chase Kronzer, the Partnership’s Vice President of Public Policy.

 In a public-health emergency of this proportion, the organization is now a go-to for small businesses that do not have expansive budgets, staff and systems.
 Kronzer adds: “The larger members who can afford to stay home and stay back opens up some space for smaller businesses to get back and do their thing.
 It’s actually been really great to see larger members that typically are pretty conservative when it comes to sharing their internal processes and what they typically do, being open about their protocols.
 We have strong community players.
 We saw things like this after Harvey too.”

 “What we’re seeing is that in the information era, people are starving for credible information and guidance for small businesses and their owners in the wake of COVID-19,” says Americans for Transportation Mobility (ATM) Coalition Executive Director Ed Mortimer.
 “We’ve seen that regulations and practices from agencies and companies in the transportation and infrastructure sectors are needed and instructive during times like this.
 But, likewise, resources provided by the Greater Houston Partnership and regional chambers of commerce are virtual toolkits for survival.”

 Kronzer’s policy portfolio includes energy, flood mitigation, large-scale infrastructure and transportation policy — sectors that were mostly deemed essential early on and have also become guideposts.